 Students may appeal dismissal from an academic unit in accordance with the appeals process found in the Student Code of Conduct.
-Appeals of dismissals from an Academic unit will be heard by the University Appeals Hearing Panel.
+Appeals of dismissals for academic reasons will be heard by the University Appeals Hearing Panel.

 Students that are dismissed from a University program are expected to have access to advisors that can help them plan a transition to another college or program.